Hemit99123/ract-cli-tool/README.md

 2. **update role**: You will:
    - Be asked for a user’s email.
-   - Redis sessions related to the email will be deleted if found.
+   - Redis sessions related to the email will be deleted if found (through idx:session index w/ RediSearch module)
    - The tool will check if the email exists in PostgreSQL.
    - You will be prompted to select the role (User or Admin) for the email.
    - The role in PostgreSQL will be updated accordingly.